awslabs/amazon-neptune-tools/neptune-python-utils/readme.md

 conn.close()
 ```

+Credentials generated via `sts.assume_role()` last an hour.
+If you have a long running Glue job, you may want to create a `RefreshableCredentials` object.
+See [this article](https://dev.to/li_chastina/auto-refresh-aws-tokens-using-iam-role-and-boto3-2cjf) for more details.

 If using a `GlueNeptuneConnectionInfo` object to get Neptune connection information from the Glue Data Catalog, simply pass the region and Neptune access IAM role ARN to the `GlueNeptuneConnectionInfo` constructor:

 ```